cjabradshaw/SahulHuman/README.md

 The repository's code and associated data are to reproduce the models presented in the following companion papers:

-- BRADSHAW, CJA, S ULM, AN WILLIAMS, MI BIRD, RG ROBERTS, Z JACOBS, F LAVIANO, LS WEYRICH, T FRIEDRICH, K NORMAN, F SALTRÉ.
-In review.
-Minimum founding populations of the first people to colonise Sahul.
-Nature Ecology and Evolution
+- Bradshaw, CJA, S Ulm, AN Williams, MI Bird, RG Roberts, Z Jacobs, F Laviano, LS Weyrich, T Friedrich, K Norman, F Saltré.
+2019.
+Minimum founding populations for the first peopling of Sahul.
+Nature Ecology and Evolution doi:10.1038/s41559-019-0902-6

-- BIRD, MI, SA CONDIE, S O’CONNOR, D O’GRADY, C REEPMEYER, S ULM, M ZEGA, F SALTRÉ, CJA BRADSHAW.
-Accepted.
+- Bird, MI, SA Condie, S O’Connor, D O’Grady, C Reepmeyer, S Ulm, M Zega, F Saltré, CJA Bradshaw.
+2019.
 Early human settlement of Sahul was not an accident.
-Scientific Reports
+Scientific Reports doi:10.1038/s41598-019-42946-9

 The first R code file ('humanpopmodelgithub.R) is a stochastic projection of the human population entering Sahul required to estimate minimum viable population size.
 It requires the following R libraries: